 13] Troubleshoot using Process Tamer

 Process Tamer is a tiny utility that runs in your system tray and constantly monitors the CPU usage of other processes.
-When it sees a process overloading your CPU, it reduces the priority of that process temporarily, until its CPU usage returns to a reasonable level.
+When it detects a process overloading your CPU, it temporarily reduces that process’s priority until its CPU usage returns to a reasonable level.

 TIP: You can use Windows Boot Performance Diagnostics to detect Windows Boot Performance problems.